JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_07.md

 The Fraternal Relations Committee of URANTIA Brotheriood is in the process of developing programs concerning public presentations, particularly to religious and academic groups.
 This includes sponsoring sessions at conferences and seminars to explore the advantages and disadvantages of public presentations, and to acquaint readers with the skills and understandings related to effective methods of group selection and presentation of material.
 These programs are under continuing review and revision by URANTIA Brotherhood.
 If you wish more information about these programs, you should write to the Fratemal Relations Committee at URANTIA Brotherhood's Chicago address.

-Before using material from The URANTLA Book, you should obtain and carefully review a copy of the policy statement from URANTIA Foundation entitled, “_The URANTIA Book_; Copyright Permission Guidelines.”
+Before using material from The URANTIA Book, you should obtain and carefully review a copy of the policy statement from URANTIA Foundation entitled, “_The URANTIA Book_; Copyright Permission Guidelines.”
 Copies of this policy statement may be obtained from the Foundation.

-## Placement Of The Urantla Book
+## Placement Of The URANTIA Book

 Placement is done by putting the book, or pamphlets designed to interest neople in the book, where people are likely to find them.
 A good example of this approach is the program whereby URANTIA Foundation provides URANTIA Brotherhood with books for library placement.